Table of Contents

 Tip

-You can modify the storage directory and file name (without extension) of the file via FrameRecorder.RecordingConfiguration.FilePath.
-The file extension will be automatically added based on the recording format.
+You can modify the storage directory and filename (without extension) via FrameRecorder.RecordingConfiguration.FilePath.
+The file extension is automatically added based on the recording format.

 • When the recording format is H264, the file extension is .mkveif